thegauravthakur/blog/src/content/posts/how-hoisting-works-in-javascript.md

 and function code in case of functions.

-If a variable is not defined, and we try to access it, it will throw a `ReferenceError` because the memory is not allocated for the variable in the phase 1 of the execution context.
+If a variable is not defined, and we try to access it, it will throw a `ReferenceError` because the memory is not allocated for the variable in phase 1 of the execution context.

 ```javascript
 console.log(name); // ReferenceError
 ```

-In many books and articles on Hoisting, they mention that the variables declarations and functions are copied to the top of the code.
+In many books and articles on Hoisting, they mention that the variable declarations and functions are copied to the top of the code.
 This is completely wrong.
 The way execution context is created, is only the sole reason why we are able to access the variables before initialization and why their initial value